 I’ve been relatively lucky over the past few months, I know it.
-All of the traveling that I’ve been doing has been relatively trouble free, and there haven’t been any instances (well, other than that drive to Key West) where I’ve found myself completely frustrated with things that just weren’t going my way.
+All of the traveling that I’ve been doing has been relatively trouble free, and there haven’t been any instances where I’ve found myself completely frustrated with things that just weren’t going my way.
 Heck, I just spent a long weekend flying around Mexico on low-cost airlines without any problems for crying out loud – and I’m not really sure how I got so lucky.
 But of course I’m really thankful about it all because travel is a lot less fun when things don’t go as planned!

 The downside of completely smooth travel is relatively boring trip reports.
 As a writer and online marketer, I’m fully aware that drama sells, and if there’s one thing that’s been lacking on my blog recently, it’s drama.
 Well ladies and gentlemen, all of that is about to change.
 If you’ve had a hankering to read about flights and travel experiences that go horribly wrong, you’ve come to the right place.
 This one is good.
 I mean bad.